-NOTE: You have the option to lock down the Two Piece Kick Up bracket if you do not want the transfer in the tr do not want the transducer to kick up.
+NOTE: You have the option to lock down the Two Piece Kick Up bracket if you do not want the transducer to like the property of not want the transducer to kick up.
 Please be aware, however, that the transducer can be damaged if it is locked down and it strikes debris in the water.